TollyH/AssEmbly/Documentation/ReferenceManual/ReferenceManual.md

 For AssEmbly to load a DLL and methods within it, their names need to be defined as null-terminated strings in memory, similarly to when performing file operations.
 DLL paths can either be relative (i.e. `MyAsm.dll` or `Folder/MyAsm.dll`), or absolute (i.e. `Drive:/Folder/Folder/MyAsm.dll`).
 Method names should not include the `AssEmblyInterop` class name.
 Only a single assembly can be loaded at once, and only a single method from that assembly can be loaded at a time.

-To load an assembly, use the `ASMX_LDA` instruction with either a label or a pointer to the null-terminated file path.
-Once an assembly is loaded, you can load a function from it with `ASMX_LDF`, with a label or pointer to the null-terminated method name.
+To load an assembly, use the `ASMX_LDA` instruction with the memory address of the null-terminated file path.
+Once an assembly is loaded, you can load a function from it with `ASMX_LDF`, with the memory address of the null-terminated method name.
 Once an assembly is loaded, you can load and unload methods from it as many times as you like.
 The current function must be closed with `ASMX_CLF` before you can load another, and the current assembly must be closed with `ASMX_CLA` before another can be opened. `ASMX_CLA` will automatically close the open function as well if one is still loaded when it is used.

 Once both an assembly and function are loaded, you can use the `ASMX_CAL` instruction with an optional operand to use as the passed value in order to call it.